“A Brief Overview of Nutrient Cycling

 This article talks about an experiment which was testing the effect of added nitrogen in soils.
 It was hypothesized that after a while the added nitrogen would alter the soil organic matter and its properties and also change the behaviors of the groups of microorganisms living in it.
 Although this article is written with a high vocabulary and therefore a little complicated to understand, it is very specific in its details of what the experiment is looking to accomplish and the results expected to be found.
 Links to follow-up articles written about this experiment are also helpful and found on this website.

 This is the University of Rhode Island’s official website for their Laboratory of Soil Ecology and Microbiology.
 It explains about their research with soil ecology and includes contacts for all of their graduate students.
 The side navigation bar makes it very easy to surf this website and there are pages with current publications and people, among other useful pages.
-The abundance or credentials and people available to contact is why this website earned a 7.6.

 Nature Helping Science Restore the Natural Process of the Soil Food Web: SOIL ECOLOGY & THE SOIL FOOD WEB (2003)